This post is the first in a 3 part series devoted to the question, what is unschooling?

 We’re all awash with our own assumptions about the world, many of them picked up in childhood and deeply embodied in our psyche.
 Sadly many of these are negative, ideas like – learning is difficult, children (people!) are lazy and unmotivated and need pushing to do ‘hard stuff’ else why would they bother.

 Deschooling is an ongoing process of examining these ideas and the impact they have on our lives.
 Stepping back to consider what we think we know and allowing ourselves time to observe and reflect on our own experiences of learning.
 More on deschooling coming soon 🙂

 Embracing the ideas of unschooling offers a beautiful opportunity to transform our relationships and our lives.
 Unschooling is about living a full and rich life with our children, learning together and prioritising peace, connection and joy.

 This is what we’ll be exploring in Part 2 of What is unschooling? : What does unschooling look like?

-Look out for that post coming to the blog at the beginning of February.
+Look out for that post coming soon.
 I’d love you to join me then, or subscribe to the blog now and be sure never to miss a post 🙂

 Do you have any questions about unschooling?
 I’d love to know your thoughts on this post.
 Let me know in the comments.